shill1729/KellyPortfolioApp/README.md

 Here, we model the stock
 prices as a multivariate GBM where the drift vector and volatility matrix coefficients are estimated using exponentially weighted moving averages (EWMAs).
-The optimizaiton problem to solve is then the quadratic problem
+The optimization problem to solve is then the quadratic problem

 $$\max_{\alpha \in C} \mu^T \alpha - \frac12 \alpha^T \Sigma \alpha$$